codingcatgirl/choo/docs/transit/start.rst

         13:13      3     U18 → Essen Berliner Platz
         […]

 As you can see, the API returned a Stop with more information.
-Luckily for us, it even gave us the lines and rides attribute, which is not guaranteed by the ``get_stop`` method (but is guaranteed by ``get_stop_rides``).
-The result should be self explanatory.
+Luckily for us, it even gave us the lines and rides attribute, which is not guaranteed by the ``get_stop`` method (for more information, see `Network API`_).

+For more information about the command line Syntax and the JSON input format, see `Command Line Usage`_ and `Model Serialization`_.

+.. _`Command Line Usage`: cli
+.. _`Network API`: api
+.. _`Model Serialization`: serializing

 JSON Interface
 --------------